 The Meraux Foundation is a private 501(c)(3) nonprofit organization that was established by Arlene Meraux to benefit the community of St. Bernard Parish by leveraging its landholdings.
 Today, the Foundation’s board of directors is presided over by Arlene’s niece, Rita Gue, and consists of members Floyd Gue, Bill Haines, Chris Haines, and Sidney Torres, III.
 Guided by Arlene’s vision, the Board is implementing an innovative strategy to create lasting change and build a better St. Bernard.

-Joseph Meraux was among the largest known landowners in the history of St. Bernard Parish.
-When he died, he left his holdings to my aunt, Arlene Meraux, who devoted the remainder of her life to establishing the Arlene and Joseph Meraux Charitable Foundation.
+Joseph Meraux’s landholdings were among the largest known in the history of St. Bernard Parish.
+When he died, he left his estate to Arlene Meraux, who established the Arlene and Joseph Meraux Charitable Foundation.
 The family-run private 501(c)(3) nonprofit organization relies upon its landholdings to implement an innovative strategy to improve St. Bernard Parish in accordance with Arlene’s guiding vision.

 In addition to the customary functions of foundations, the Meraux Foundation manages, maintains, and preserves extensive and diverse properties, including levee-protected lands, pastures, woodlands, historic structures and sites, canals, water bottoms, riverfront property, battures, bayou-ridge sites, and non-levee wetlands and marshes.